rudedude693/FSA_devops/README.md

 11. Click the green 'Generate token' button and then again to confirm
 12. Copy and save the token string somewhere safe

 You will need to enter this token once per Vocareum session to authenticate to GitHub.
-I recommend saving it in a text file somewhere on your local machine (probably in the same place as the target repo URL from step 1.1.).
+I recommend saving the token in a text file somewhere on your local machine (probably in the same place as the target repo URL from step 1.1.).
 If you forget or leak it, it's not a big deal.
 You can easily expire and generate a new token.
 Fine-grained personal access tokens are easy to change/update and only grant specific access to the repo(s) we choose.
 Much better than using your GitHub password.

 ### 1.3.
 First commit and push

-Now we need to commit and push the contents of your Vocareum environment to the empty repository we created in step 1.
+Now we need to commit and push the contents of your Vocareum environment to the empty repository we created in step 1.1.
 From the Jupyter lab interface of your Vocareum workbench:

 1. Open a terminal (File -> New -> Terminal)
 2. Download the [git-me-started](https://github.com/gperdrizet/FSA_devops/blob/main/scripts/git-me-started) shell script from this repository: